Distracted Driving Accidents & Related Lawsuits

 Distracted driving is driving while paying attention to something other than driving.
 Some activities that commonly distract people from the road include texting while driving, trying to find driving directions, eating, getting into a heated argument with a passenger, putting on makeup, or trying to find a station on the radio.
-The National Highway Traffic Safety Administration found that in 2008 distracted driving caused 20% of all motor vehicle accidents.

 A distracted driver's inattention to the road may be negligent.
 The legal theory of negligence can be shown if the plaintiff is able to prove the duty of the defendant, a breach of the duty, actual and proximate causation, and actual damages.
 In general, driving requires a driver's full attention.
 Drivers need to be able to respond to unpredictable events, such as an animal running onto the road or a car suddenly braking.
 They also need to respond to traffic signals.
 Paying attention to activities other than driving is likely to be a breach of the duty to use reasonable care while driving.